josedesoto/monitor/README.md

 5 - Open the URL: http://localhost:8000/monitor

-## More configuration

-For more configurations chenck the file: modules/appsettings.py

-In this file you can configure the aplication to use Mysql or SQLite and the login system (local, ldap or CAS).

 ## Dependecies:

 Monitor is based in http://git.verplant.org/?p=collectd.git;a=blob;hb=master;f=contrib/collection.cgi for this reason need some extra packages.